USEPA/e-manifest/README.md

 The overarching purpose of e-Manifest is to establish a national information technology system that will enable the Agency and the hazardous waste program’s industry and state stakeholders to transition the manifest system from one that is paper-intensive and burdensome to a system that is much more efficient, because it will rely on information technology to track hazardous waste shipments

 ## What is going on
+In December of 2018 the web services were updated to include the update service.
+Documentation will be updated in the coming weeks.
+Registered users can visit the [Swagger](https://rcrainfopreprod.epa.gov/rcrainfo/secured/swagger/) page for more information

 In November of 2017 the web services released in June were updated and now include the ability for industry testers to send manifests to EPA.

 EPA strongly encourages testing of the services and has provided [sample JSON](https://github.com/USEPA/e-manifest/tree/master/Services-Information/Schema/manifest-save-return-examples) to get testers started: